 From the Student Table...

 - The Current Status section gives you an overview of the student's status including matriculation and enrollment.
 Click the Change Matriculation Status button

 - Now you will be able to select the reason and the date for why they are leaving.
 If a student is leaving for any reason other than graduating you will use the "Select and Attrition Type" option.
 You may also add an optional reason for attrition and create an alumni record for them if desired.
 Last, you will want to choose an "Attrition Status for Academic Year and Term(s)."
 For this option, you will select when during the school year did this student leave.
 For example, after completing the whole year, or left during a term and therefore did not finish the school year or a term.
 (These options will help control some of the filtering for active/inactive students).
 Once you have completed these steps click on "Set Status" and the student record will be made inactive as of the date you entered.

-What are Curricula and Course Templates?
-Curricula are what you will create so that you have an easy way to generate courses for each grade level for each school year and will hold your Course Templates for each grade level.
+Curricula are what you will create to hold your Course Templates for each grade level so that you have an easy way to generate courses for each grade level each school year.
 For example, you might have a Curricula titled "Grade 1 Curricula" and this would hold all of the Course Templates that you would use for grade 1 on a yearly basis.
-This creates an easy way for you to generate courses for each grade level each school year.
-Here are the instructions on how to create Curricula and Course Templates.

 Step 1 - Add New Curricula

 - Go to Courses > Curricula

 User Tip: We recommend that you title your curricula based on the program you are creating it for.
 For example, something like "Grade 1 Curricula" or, simply, "Grade 1" for the first-grade program; "Grade 2 Curricula" for the second-grade program, etc.

 - Repeat steps 2 - 4 for each program you have.

 - Go to Courses > Other > Course Templates